Merzasphor/MWSE/docs/source/lua/guide/creating-a-mod.rst

 2. It is convention to print a statement stating your mod is initialized at the end of your initialized event function.
 This is used for debugging.
 3. Register our `initialized` function to the `initialized` event.

 Now, we want to register an event for what we are actually interested in.
-In this guide, we are creating a mod that displays a unique messagebox every time the player draws their weapon.
+In this guide, we are creating a mod that displays a unique messagebox every time the player draws a two-handed weapon.
 There is an event for that!
 It is called the `weaponReadied` event.

 .. code-block:: lua
    :linenos:

     -- The function to call on the showMessageboxOnWeaponReadied event. local function showMessageboxOnWeaponReadied(e) -- 1.
+        tes3.messageBox("I just drew some weapon.") -- 2.
     end

     -- The function to call on the initialized event. local function initialized()
-        -- Register our function to the onReadied event. event.register("weaponReadied", showMessageboxOnWeaponReadied) --2.
+        -- Register our function to the onReadied event. event.register("weaponReadied", showMessageboxOnWeaponReadied) --3.

         -- Print a "Ready!" statement to the MWSE.log file. print("[MWSE Guide Demo: INFO] MWSE Guide Demo Initialized")